Multi-Sideband RABBIT in Argon: Results and Discussion

-As predicted by our generalized decomposition approximation~(\ref{eq:gen_Fak_Approx}), the lower and the higher SBs oscillate by $\pi$ out of phase with the central SB.
-The retrieved \hbox{RABBIT} phases ($\phi_R$) are plotted in Fig.~\ref{fig:expt-results}(c) after removing the extra $\pi$ from $S_l$ and $S_h$ to simplify the comparison.
+As predicted by our generalized decomposition approximation~(cf.\ Eqs.~\eqref{eq: SB osc c}), the lower and the higher SBs oscillate by $\pi$ out of phase with the central SB.
+The retrieved \hbox{RABBIT} phases $\phi_R$ are plotted in Fig.~\ref{fig:expt-results}(c) after removing the extra $\pi$ from $S_l$ and $S_h$ to simplify the comparison.
 The time-delay axis on the right side of this panel was created via the conversion $\tau_R=\phi_R/(4\omega)$.

 Five SB groups are clearly identifiable in Fig.~\ref{fig:expt-results}(c).
-While there are some irregularities in $SB_{8}$ and $SB_{16}$, especially with the phase extracted from $S_l$, groups $SB_{10}$, $SB_{12}$, and $SB_{14}$ show the expected trend: The RABBIT phases of the three SBs in each group are similar, although a clearly visible difference remains in $SB_{10}$.
+While there are some irregularities in $SB_{8}$ and $SB_{16}$, especially with the phase extracted from $S_l$, groups $SB_{10}$, $SB_{12}$, and $SB_{14}$ show the expected trend: The RABBIT phases of the three SBs in each group are similar, although a small difference remains visible in $SB_{10}$.
 That difference, however, essentially vanishes in $SB_{12}$ and $SB_{14}$.

 The irregularity seen in the $SB_{8}$ group is due to a significant contribution of another 4$^{\rm th}$-order transition in the absorption path of the lowest SB $S_l$, which involves a transition from M$_7$ down to the Rydberg states and back up to $S_l$.
 The Rydberg states enhance the strength of this transition and add a resonance phase that leads to a significant deviation in the RABBIT phase of $S_l$ compared to the other members of the $SB_{8}$ group.
 Furthermore, due to the low cut-off of the XUV spectrum based on HHG and the decreasing photo\-ionization cross section of argon with increasing photon energy, the strength of the M$_{17}$ peak is very weak compared to the rest of the lower main peaks.
 As a result, higher-order transitions involving lower main bands also play a significant role in the oscillation of $S_l$ in the $SB_{16}$ group, which again affects the extracted phase.